 Yes?
 Maybe?
 You’re at the right place!
 Exotic Wine Travel wants to be your resource for learning more about lesser-known wine regions and exotic wines.
 This website is intended for wine lovers who have an open mind, a curious attitude, and an adventurous palate.

 For over two years now, we’ve been on the road full-time exploring the world through the vines.
-So far, we’ve traveled through the wine regions of Switzerland, Italy, Portugal, Spain, Turkey, Georgia, Armenia, USA, Serbia, Macedonia, Bosnia-Herzegovina, Montenegro, Croatia, Mexico, and Cyprus.
-We share our wine travel experiences and the excellent finds from these unique wine regions in our articles, books, videos, and social media updates.
+So far, we’ve traveled through the wine regions of Switzerland, Italy, Portugal, Spain, Turkey, Georgia, Armenia, USA, Serbia, Macedonia, Bosnia-Herzegovina, Montenegro, Croatia, Mexico, Cyprus, Austria, Slovenia, Hungary, and Slovakia.
+We share our wine travel experiences and the excellent finds from these unique wine regions in our articles, reports, books, videos, and social media updates.
 This page will serve as a glossary and help you find the information you need.

 You can also learn more about us on, well, the About Us page.
 We’re lacking a bit of copywriting wizardry here.